Since I started this blog, I get more and more questions from friends and acquaintances. One of the hot topics among my peers is stretch marks.

 From medicinal creams with tretinoin (vitamin A acid), some effect is described in the early stage of stretch marks (Kang et al., 1996).
 However, this medicine cannot be used to prevent stretch marks that occur during pregnancy: because an overdose of vitamin A is harmful to the unborn child, pregnant women are advised not to put retinoids on their skin during pregnancy ( Kaplan et al., 2015).

 Then there is silicon therapy.
 There is some evidence that this therapy treatment based on silicones in the form of gel or patches may be effective in the treatment of excessive scarring, as is the case with hypertrophic scarring (where the scar is abnormally red and thickened), and in keloid scar formation. (where the scar is not only abnormally red and thickened but also larger than the original wound area) (O’Brien & Jones, 2013).
 In the case of stretch marks, however, this is often not the case and the process of scarring proceeds in a normal manner; nevertheless, there are indications that silicone therapy can also play a role in the prevention of stretch marks (Ud-Din et al., 2013).

 If you have a lot of stretch marks on your lower abdomen after the pregnancy and if there is a skin excess, the surplus skin including unsightly striae can be removed with the help of a tummy tuck.
 The same applies to stretch marks that are located in other areas where skin excess is present, for example, if you have lost a lot of weight.
-This can also be corrected with the help of cosmetic surgery.
+This can also be corrected with the help of right stretch mark product like Revitol Stretch Mark Cream.
 Then choose a well-regarded clinic and doctor!